It is a group of drugs that act by blocking the action of a chemical called histamine in the body.

 These drugs can block histamine H1 or H2 receptors, but the group commonly known as antihistamines blocks the H1 receptor.
 They have several uses, but they are used more frequently to treat allergies.

 What are Antihistamines used for?

-If you are one of the many people who get hay fever every year, you will know all about antihistamines.
+If you are one of the many people who get hay fever every year, you will know about antihistamines.
 This is one of the most common uses of antihistamines.
 They can also be used for several other problems.
 For example: